connorstewart4/GitFundamentals/README.md

 # Git Fundamentals

-Git is a version control system that allows us to track changes and commit them to hitory.
+Git is a version control system that allows us to track changes and commit them to history.

 Here is a growing collection of resources and helpful commands to know when working with git.